isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-subterranean-termites-treatment.markdown

 Fun Fact: Formosan subterranean termite (known as Super Termites) originated from southern China and Taiwan and are highly destructive.
 These ferocious pests can eat about 13 ounces of wood in a day and can total your home into a useless structure in 3 months.
 They attack a wide variety of structures that can include trees, buildings, and even boats.
 ### 5. Professional Termite Exterminators
 With severe subterranean termite infestations, it is most recommended for you to seek a professional pest control agency's services.
 Have them diagnose the extent of infestation and damage to your home and discuss the treatment approach.
-Make sure you choose one that stands firm on choosing non-toxic and environmentally safe chemical solutions.
-Getting on a head start whenever you buy or rent a
+Make sure you choose one that stands firm on choosing non-toxic and environmentally safe chemical solutions.�Getting on a head start whenever you buy or rent a
 [home is your best defense](https://pestpolicy.com/ortho-home-defense-dual-action-bed-bug-killer-review/) against termites.
 Of course, whenever you purchase a home, it is always best to buy a home that has been recently built and certified with termite pre-treatments.
 Although older homes may not be as stringent with termite pre-treatments upon selling, certain states require a complete and thorough termite inspection with a mandatory order for the owner to shoulder any termite treatments needed.
 ## Conclusion
 The bad news about subterranean termite infestation is, once a colony has been established in your area, it could be almost futile to eradicate them.
 They will always keep trying to attack.
 Your best defense to keep from coming back is to check for vulnerable areas of your home and maintain treatments.